Define your agents once. Distribute them everywhere.

 sx profile add work # Add a new profile sx profile use work # Switch to it sx profile list # See all profiles

-sx install my-skill --org # everyone in the vault sx install my-skill --repo github.com/acme/infra # only installs when run in that repo sx install my-skill --path github.com/acme/infra#docs/ # only for a path in a repo sx install my-skill --team platform # everyone on a team sx install my-skill --user alice@acme.com # a single user (must be the caller)
+sx install my-skill --org # everyone in the vault sx install my-skill --repo github.com/acme/infra # only inside that repo sx install my-skill --path github.com/acme/infra#docs/ # one path in a repo sx install my-skill --team platform # every member of a team sx install my-skill --user alice@acme.com # a single user sx install my-skill --bot python-backend # a bot identity (CI runner, agent)

 What can you build and share?